ICT Initiatives primarily focus on Digital Divide, eGovernment, Innovation and Entrepreneurship including:

-The development of the Broadband strategy is currently on going.
-The Government of Botswana, through the Ministry of Communications Science and Technology (now Ministry of Transport and Communications), had identified broadband as an area requiring special attention to enable of economic growth.
-Broadband is therefore one of the top priorities within the National ICT Policy.
+The development of a five-year Broadband strategy is now at the final stages with the Draft Broadband Strategy being made available in August 2013.
+The Government of Botswana, through the Ministry of Transport and Communications, had identified broadband as an area requiring special attention to enable of economic growth as being one of the top priorities within the National ICT Policy.
 The objective is to formulate a strategy that will enable the Botswana Government to transform the economy and society through the adoption and utilization of broadband services.
 The broadband services should meet the following criteria:

 - Nationwide availability and access to all